cloudflare/redoctober/README.md

 The Red October server is a TLS server.
 It requires a local file to hold the key vault, an internet address and a certificate keypair.

 i.e.
-redoctober /tmp/diskrecord.json localhost:8080 cert.pem cert.key
+redoctober -addr=localhost:8080 -vaultpath=/tmp/diskrecord.json -cert=certs/servercertsigned.pem -key=certs/serverkey.pem

 ## Using